livewires/you-win/docs/sheets/cloning.md

 }
 ```

 Let's make one copy of our sprite, by "calling" our function.
-Add this at the **end** of your program.
-The brackets are important -- they tell JavaScript that this is a function.
+Add this at the **end of your program**, after the last `}` of our function.

 ```js
 makeCow()
 ```

+The brackets are important -- they tell JavaScript that this is a function we want to run.

 👉 Save, and check that the new sprite appears.

 ## Copying a sprite

-Now we can easily create 100 copies of our sprite:
+Now we can easily create 100 copies of our sprite.
+This needs to go at the bottom of your program **below the function**, after the final `}` for the function.

 ```js
 for (let num of uw.range(100)) {